Plane returns to LAX after flying with wrong passenger for hours

 An investigation is underway to determine how the passenger boarded the flight.

 "We take great pride providing exemplary customer service, and on this flight we failed to do so," it said.
+The airline tweeted an apology to passengers.

 The plane left Los Angeles International Airport at 11:36 a.m.
 (2:36 p.m.
 ET) Tuesday and returned at 7:33 p.m., according to the airline.